How To Overcome Addiction Once and For All

-- First is to help patients assess how they react to stressful situations;
+- The first is to help patients assess how they react to stressful situations;

 - The second is the opportunity to quickly reflect on your responses to these struggles.
 If current therapy involves this activity, you can get real-time feedback from counselors.

-Patients are free to try this type of treatment on their own (i.e. travel and seek out new adventures to try), OR ask a rehab facility for available options.
+Patients are free to try this type of treatment on their own (i.e., travel and seek out new adventures), OR ask a rehab facility for available options.